bchareyre/yade-mpi/doc/sphinx/prog.rst

 ``REGISTER_SERIALIZABLE``
 	In header file, but *after* the class declaration block.
 See :ref:`classfactory`.

-	Associate literal name of the class with functions that will create its new instance (:yref:`ClassFactory`).
+	Associate literal name of the class with functions that will create its new instance (``ClassFactory``).
 ``YADE_PLUGIN``
 	In the implementation ``.cpp`` file.
 See :ref:`plugins`.